ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Do iPhones Really Get Major Upgrades with Each New Release? - <a href="https://medium.com/@jvcchaitanya/do-iphones-really-get-major-upgrades-with-each-new-release-71ec4d9781c8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vishnu Chaitanya`**

-<blockquote>글을 확인하려면 링크를 클릭하세요. ⌲</blockquote>

-<h3>2.
 Generating Fractals in Kotlin with Jetpack Compose - <a href="https://medium.com/proandroiddev/generating-fractals-in-kotlin-with-jetpack-compose-c94bf37b39da" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ProAndroidDev`**

 <blockquote>Math and Graphics Can Be Fun</blockquote>

+<h3>2.
+Exploring ViewModel Internals - <a href="https://medium.com/proandroiddev/exploring-viewmodel-internals-4ca414b4080b" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `ProAndroidDev`**

+<blockquote>At Google I/O 2017, Google introduced Architecture Components, a collection of libraries designed to address core challenges in Android…</blockquote>

 <h3>3.
-How I Made a Game Engine Using MVI in Kotlin - <a href="https://medium.com/proandroiddev/how-i-made-a-game-engine-using-mvi-in-kotlin-4472d758ad05" target="_blank" rel="noopener noreferrer">link</a></h3>
+Which Local Database Should You Choose in 2025?
+Comparing Realm, SQLDelight, and Room. - <a href="https://medium.com/proandroiddev/which-local-database-should-you-choose-in-2025-comparing-realm-sqldelight-and-room-4221b354c899" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ProAndroidDev`**

-<blockquote>In this article Nikita’ll tell you a story about how he created a multiplatform game engine using MVI in Kotlin</blockquote>
+<blockquote>If you’re starting a Greenfield project, one of the key decisions you’ll face is selecting the right local database.
+Over the years, these…</blockquote>

 <h3>4.
-Kotlin Properties vs. Java Fields - <a href="https://medium.com/proandroiddev/kotlin-properties-vs-java-fields-e5c426fa87de" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ProAndroidDev`**

-<blockquote>Simplifying Data Handling and Encapsulation in Kotlin</blockquote>

-<h3>5.
 Untapped Goldmines: Discovering Lucrative Niches for Android and iOS App Development - <a href="https://medium.com/@jankammerath/untapped-goldmines-discovering-lucrative-niches-for-android-and-ios-app-development-ac7b073abcfd" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jan Kammerath`**

 <blockquote>Building apps for iOS and Android is fun.
 Although I have written software for numerous platforms over the past decades, building apps for…</blockquote>

+<h3>5.
+Netflix: The Gold Standard in Streaming and Storytelling - <a href="https://medium.com/@sravankushii/netflix-the-gold-standard-in-streaming-and-storytelling-0dce0712fe47" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sravan Kushi`**

+<blockquote>Netflix: The Gold Standard in Streaming and Storytelling</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>